 In an effort to strengthen the organization's player development system and program, the Sharks relocated their American Hockey League affiliate to San Jose.
-Beginning in the 2015-16 season, the Barracuda became a part of the AHL's new Pacific Division and now play their home games at SAP Center.
+Beginning in the 2015-16 season, the Barracuda became a part of the AHL's new Pacific Division and now play at Tech CU Arena, established in 2022.
 The move west eliminated the need to fly players across the United States in the event of recalls and reassignments, adding valuable rest and practice time.
 It also allowed for greater interaction and observation from San Jose's development coaches.